What Exactly Is A Coffee Cherry? Potential Health Benefits Of This Underrated Fruit

 What are the benefits?

-Because of their valuable bioactive compounds, coffee berries are also considered a convenient functional ingredient, particularly in the health food industry.
+Because of their valuable bioactive compounds, coffee berries are also considered a convenient functional ingredient3, particularly in the health food industry.
 Yet, further research is needed to assess the effects of coffee cherries on humans.
-Also, the fruits' processing method might affect its antioxidant content.
+Also, the fruits' processing method might affect its antioxidant content4.

 Cascara ("husk" in Spanish) tea results from boiling the coffee fruit's discarded skins into a subtly floral, cinnamon-tasting tea.
 Because it's brewed from dried fruit, cascara is closer to an herbal, tisane-like tea than brewed coffee.

-Besides decreasing waste from coffee production, cascara—with its high caffeine content and antioxidant power—makes for a wholesome tea with potential to support cognitive abilities and improve physical performance.
+Besides decreasing waste from coffee production, cascara—with its high caffeine content5 and antioxidant power—makes for a wholesome tea with potential to support cognitive abilities and improve physical performance6.

 Are there any downsides?